 The City had \$1,748,058 in current program year HOME entitlement funds, \$1,002,342 in program income available for activities in the 2019 program year.
 The City expended a total of \$387,981 during the program year.
+Funding was used to pay for eligible expenses directly associated with administration of the HOME program and final reimbursement for HOME eligible project-related expenses for 2 multi-family new construction rental properties.
+All funding reported as expended, see Table 3, reflects only draws from the City's Treasury account completed during the program year, June 1, 2019 through May 31, 2020.
 Remaining funds will be carried over into program year 2020 and expended on projects which closed just prior to the end of the program year and for projects implemented in the new program year.